DromnHell/meta-control-decision-making-agent/README.md

 ```
 python agentSimulator.py 1 DQN None realisticNavWorld.json keyStates.txt spaces.txt parameters.txt -r 100 -l -c entropy
 ```
 This code will run the experiment 1, where an agent using only one expert (a DQN) will perform a navigation task until 100 units of reward are cumulated.
-Because only one expert is used, the "Entropy" coordination criterion will not be used.
-The data will be reccord.
+Because only one expert is used, the "Entropy" coordination criterion will not be used (see "Warning" above).
+The data will be reccorded.